gwegayhu/Open-Source-EDTech-Courseware-/ARCHITECTURE.md

 [horizontal partitioning](https://en.wikipedia.org/wiki/Partition_(database)#Partitioning_methods)).
 This dramatically reduces the work required to perform queries (e.g. searching a users table that contains only a thousand or so users in a particular school instead of a table that contains all users in a district/country).
+Reports above school level are almost always aggregate data which can be handled using a REST API.

 ## Directories
 **Directories** (typically country or regional level): a directory server lists realms.
 It is used